How to Power Up Your Prayer Plant

 The Culprit: Watering woes!
 Underwatering is usually the main cause, but overwatering can also be guilty.
 Imagine the Prayer Plant is Goldilocks: it wants its water just right - not too much, not too little.

 The Solution: Check the soil.
-If it feels dry, your plant is thirsty; give it a good drink, making sure to let excess water drain out.
+If it feels dry, your plant is thirsty; give your houseplant a good drink, making sure to let excess water drain out.
 On the flip side, if the soil feels soggy, it’s time to let it dry out a bit.
 Moving forward, water when the top inch of soil feels dry to the touch.
-And always use a pot with drainage holes to prevent root rot.
+Always use a pot with drainage holes to prevent root rot.

 Crispy, Brown Leaf Tips, The Prayer Plant’s Bad Hair Day